steder/steder.github.io/source/_posts/2014-11-14-software-engineering-illustrated-im-just-trying-to-change-this-lightbulb.markdown

-Technical debt conceptually leans very heavily on the financial concept of debt.  {" Essentially, you accumulate technical debt by taking short cuts or not fixing problems when they occur. "}  Deferring fixing bugs or avoiding building a feature the "right way" either by ignoring best practices or cutting corners in the system to hit a target date forces you to essentially mortage your code base and take on "Tecnical Debt".
+Technical debt conceptually leans very heavily on the financial concept of debt.  {" Essentially, you accumulate technical debt by taking short cuts or not fixing problems when they occur. "}  Deferring fixing bugs or avoiding building a feature the "right way" either by ignoring best practices or cutting corners in the system to hit a target date forces you to essentially mortgage your code base and take on "Technical Debt".
 {% endpullquote %}

 Some software issues are incorrectly interpreted as debt.
 For example, bugs in your software are not necessarily debt.
 Some bugs can exist for years and are a non-issue.
 Some people think something is a bug when it's really a feature of the system.
 Some bugs occur only infrequently or no one knows how they bug should really be fixed.
 While these are frustrating, they generally not issues of debt.

 Instead, technical debt is typically design decisions that were made in the name of expediency that you may or may not have realized would cause problems down the line.
-Sadly, expereienced engineers sometimes incur this debt despite the fact they know it will eventually be a problem because:
+Sadly, experienced engineers sometimes incur this debt despite the fact they know it will eventually be a problem because:

  - I'll rewrite it before we get enough customers that scalability will be an issue
  - I'll fix it after RELEASE_DATE/CUSTOMER_DEMO when we finally have some time to do things right